emojicode/emojicode.github.io/README.md

 You can install its dependencies with npm:

 ```
-cd src && npm install
+npm install
 ```

-It can then be executed inside the `src` directory:
+It can then be executed:

 ```
 node lib/index.js